(in Jerusalem Delivered). The Achilles of the Christian

 Scotch to Charlemagne, which “Silence” conducted into Paris.

-or Renaud, one of the paladins of Charlemagne, is always
+one of the paladins of Charlemagne, is always

 painted with the characteristics of a border- valiant, ingenious,